+G0.
+Please provide the URL of your insti itution's net price calculator :

-Provide 2007-2008 academic year costs of attendance for the following categories that are applicable to your institution.
+vide 2011-2012 academic year costs of itution. attendance for the followin g categories tha t are applicable to your

-Check here if your institution's 2007-2 an approximate date (i.e., month/day) available: March, 2007
+Check here if your institution's 2011-20 approximate date (i.e., month/day) when available:March, 2011 n your institution's final 2011

-G1.
-Undergraduate full-time tuition, required fees, a academic year (30 semester hours or 4 hour cost by number of credits).
-A full June; usually equated to two semesters Room and board is defined as double of include only charges that all full-time activity fees.)
-Do not include optional and room and board for a full- 5 quarter hours for institution 1 academic year refers to the p 15, two trimesters, three quarter 15 per vector and 19 meals per vector and 19 time undergraduate student for the state that derive annual tuition by must be riod of time generally extending rs, or the period covered by a four week or the maximum meal plant included in tuition (e.g., registration). ultiplying credit from September t -one-four plan.
-Required fees
+Undergraduate full-time tuition, required fees, an academic year (30 semester hours or 45 hour cost by number of credits).
+A full a June; usually equated to two semesters, Room and board is defined as double or include only charges that all full-time st activity fees.)
+Do not include optional for d room and board for a full-ti- quarter hours for institutions academic year refers to the pe two trimesters, three quarters acupancy and 19 meals per wand udents must pay that are not that derive annuriod of time gene, or the period coek or the maxim al tuition by mult erally extending foovered by a four-course multiple.
+Re- num meal plan.
+Re- iplying credit rom September to one-four plan. equired fees

-FIRST-YEAR UNDERGRADUATES
+FIRST-YEAR UNDERG RADUATES

-PRIVATE INSTITUTION
+PRIVATE INSTITUTION Tuition:

-Tuition: PUBLIC INSTITUTION
+PUBLIC INSTITUTION

 Tuition:

 In-district:

 In-state (out-of-district):

-In state (out of district).

 Out-of-state:

-NONRESIDENT ALIEN:
+NONRESIDENT ALIEN: Tuition:

-Tuition:

 REQUIRED FEES:

-ROOM AND BOARD:
+ROOM AND BOARD: (on-campus)

-(on-campus)

 ROOM ONLY:

 (on-campus) BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room an fees): d board fee (if your college c annot provide separate tuition and l room and board
+Comprehensive tuition and room and fees): board fee (if your college car nnot provide sep arate tuition and r oom and board

 Other:

 G2.
-Number of credits per term a studer nt can take for the stated ful ll-time tuition 12 minimu m 19 maximun
+Number of credits per term a student m 18

 G3.
-Do tuition and fees vary by year of s tudy (e.g., sophomore, junio or, senior)? ⊠ No
+Do tuition and fees vary by year of str udy (e.g., sophomore, junior , senior)?
+Yes ⊠ No

 G4.
-If tuition and fees vary by undergraduate instructional program, describe briefly:
+Do tuition and fees vary by undergra duate instructional progran 1? ⊠ Yes \[ \] No

+If ve es, what percentage of full-time under graduates pay more than th e tuition and fe es reported in G !?
+0